1393650770/MyRenderer/README.md

 ②Open cmd in this document folder , then input :
 <pre>
-xmake project -k vsxmake -m "debug,release"
+xmake project -k vsxmake -m "debug;release"
 </pre>
 ## To do list